 The next day they hopped in a taxi to head over to the Ponte Sisto, where they joined the Arte al Sole docent again for a unique tour of some ancient temples, and the Bocca della Verita’, followed by a visit to some food pitstops in the Jewish Ghetto, and then a watercolor art project of the Tiber River and its bridges.
 They had lunch afterwards in the Jewish ghetto at a family friendly trattoria with authentic Roman cuisine.
 Then they walked along the Lungotevere to cross the Tiber at the Bridge of Angels, and relaxed in the park behind Castel Sant’Angelo.
 After the park, they walked over to see St. Peter’s Square, and from St. Peter’s hopped in a taxi to catch a dinner reservation at Felice a Testaccio, a typical Roman trattoria in the more local area of Testaccio.

-They booked with Prontopia to receive help from a local Venetian at the train station, and hoped this would also be a fun experience for the whole family.
+They booked arrival assistance from a local host who met them at the train station.
 They were met by a friendly local who asked about where they were staying, assisted them with purchasing the correct vaporetto (water ferry) pass for their three-day stay in Venice, and oriented them to the map of the vaporetto lines to understand how best to get to the activities they had scheduled during their visit.
 The local joined them en route to the hotel on the vaporetto, and the kids had a chance to ask questions about how Venetians live, and the best local places to eat.
 The local also gave them info about an interesting marionette store in town.
-The cost for help from Prontopia was 20 euro.

 Finally, they arrived at Hotel Palazzo Guardi from a very crowded journey on the ferry and along small streets and bridges – they were glad to have had some helping hands!
 They had booked a Junior Suite with Canal View for 987 euro for 3 nights, which included breakfast.
 They enjoyed staying in this area, in the neighborhood of Dorsoduro, as it is less touristy and calmer than San Marco, but easy to get everywhere using the vaporetto lines with their passes.